RobinsAviary/YueCat/README.md

-# LuaCat
+# YueCat

 ## About

-LuaCat is a software development framework, largely focused on games.
+YueCat is a software development framework, largely focused on games.
 It allows you to create software entirely without an editor using Lua.

 The API largely mirrors [Raylib](https://www.raylib.com/)'s, with some key differences to make typing simpler.

 ## Version Info

-LuaCat Alpha
+YueCat Alpha

 Lua 5.4